All pranayama sessions (except Guided Open Classes) are limited to a maximum of 10 participants.

 pranayama level 1 (P1,500)

 This workshop focuses mainly on watching and savoring the breath, soothing the nervous system, and entering the meditative space with ease.
-We discuss simple pranayama concepts, but we don’t manipulate the breath in any way.
-Instead we will concentrate on grounding our energy.
+We discuss simple pranayama concepts and concentrate on grounding our energy.
 Total beginners with minimal (or no) yoga/meditation background feel relaxed and at home in this class.
 Those with more experience seek its calming, restorative effects.

 pranayama level 2 (P2,500)